cosmosalad/Gear80/README.md

 # Gear80<br/>
-The Gear80 is a 80% keyboard based on the rp2040.
+Gear80 is a 80% keyboard based on the rp2040.

 <br/>